Multichannel group sparsity methods for compressive channel estimation in doubly selective multicarrier MIMO systems (extended version): Simulation Results

-We used the geometry-based channel simulation tool IlmProp \cite{ilmprop} to generate 500 realizations of a doubly selective SISO or MIMO channel during blocks of $L\!=\!32$ OFDM symbols.
+We used the geometry-based channel simulator IlmProp \cite{ilmprop} to generate 500 realizations of a doubly selective MIMO channel during blocks of $L\!=\!32$ OFDM symbols.
 Transmitter and receiver were separated by about 1500\,m.
 Seven clusters of ten specular scatterers each were randomly placed in an area of size 2500\,m $\!\times\!$ 800\,m; additionally, three clusters of ten specular scatterers each were randomly placed within a circle of radius 100\,m around the receiver.
-For each cluster and for the receiver, the speed was uniformly distributed between 0 and 50\,m/s, the acceleration was uniformly distributed between 0 and 7\,m/s$^2$, and the directions (angles) of the velocity and acceleration vectors were uniformly distributed between 0$^{\circ}$ and 360$^{\circ}$.
+For each cluster and the receiver, the speed was uniform on $[0, 50]$\,m/s, the acceleration was uniform on $[0,7]$\,m/s$^2$, and the angles of the velocity and acceleration vectors were uniform on $[0^{\circ}\rmv,360^{\circ})$.
 In the MIMO case, the transmit antennas as well as the receive antennas were spaced $c/(2 f_0)$ apart.
-The noise $\zz[n]$ in \eqref{io_channel_impresp} was white with respect to $n$, independent across the vector entries, and circularly symmetric complex Gaussian with component variance $\sigma_z$ chosen such that a prescribed receive signal-to-noise-ratio (SNR) was achieved.
+The noise $\zz[n]$ in \eqref{io_channel_impresp} was independent and identically distributed across time $n$ and the vector entries, and circularly symmetric complex Gaussian with component variance $\sigma_z$ chosen such that a prescribed signal-to-noise-ratio (SNR) was achieved.
 Here, the SNR is defined as the mean received signal power averaged over one block of length $LN$ and all receive antennas, divided by $\sigma_z^2$.